New Marketing Chief Hired for Agenda

 The Agenda trade show has a new vice president of marketing.

 Weinstein most recently served as the head of marketing for Men’s Journal.
-Before working with the magazine, he was the brand development director for the trade show MAGIC.
+Before working with the magazine, he worked as the brand development director for the MAGIC trade show.

-He will start his new job on June 18 and will work out of ReedPOP’s Los Angeles office, reporting to Ron Walden, the group vice president who oversees ReedPOP West’s fashion and festival portfolios.
+He will start his job June 18 and will work out of ReedPOP’s Los Angeles office, reporting to Ron Walden, the group vice president who oversees ReedPOP West’s fashion and festival portfolios.

 “Rob will bring tremendous knowledge and energy to the group and to our effort to be the best versions of ourselves,” Walden said in a statement.

 Walden, who was hired in late February to head up Agenda, came on board following the departure of Agenda founder Aaron Levant in January.
-Levant left the show after a 15-year run guiding it from a guerilla trade show to a major event running biannual shows in Long Beach, Calif., and Las Vegas.
+Levant left the show after a 15-year run, guiding it from a guerrilla trade show to a major event running biannual shows in Long Beach, Calif., and Las Vegas.

 Agenda’s organizers said more than 1,000 brands exhibit at their trade shows.